ger-benjamin/swisscom_heatmaps_poc/README.md

 Based on Swisscom Mobility Insights Platform (MIP)

-Aim: display Swisscom heatmap in an Openlayers layer dynamicaly.
+Aim: display Swisscom heatmap in an Openlayers layer dynamically.

 Do not try to use it for now.